miquelladeboer/aml-mlops-workshop/labs/05_remote_compute.md

 For more info check: https://docs.microsoft.com/en-us/azure/machine-learning/how-to-set-up-training-targets#amlcompute.

 #  Run the code on remote cpu cluster via Azure ML #
-To run the `traindeep.py` on remote compute, we need to alter the `traindeep_submit.py` file.
+To run the `code/modeling/train.py` on remote compute, we need to alter the `train_hyper_submit.py` file, but first we need to create compute.

-1. Add the required libraries from AzureML
+1. Open the file `infrastructure/create_cpu_compute.py`
-    ```
-    from azureml.core.compute import ComputeTarget, AmlCompute
-    from azureml.core.compute_target import ComputeTargetException
-    ```
-2. Create a compute target
-    First, we are going to create a cpu compute target.
-In this turutial we choose the `'STANDARD_D3_V2'`, but you can choose the compute target you need for your solution.
-To see all supported VM sizes, run: `print(AmlCompute.supported_vmsizes(workspace=ws))`

-    ```
-    # Create compute target if not present
-    # Choose a name for your CPU cluster
+    In this file, we are going to create a cpu cluster.
+In most organizations, data scientist/ml engineers are not allowed to create their own compute.
+This is mostly done by the IT-deparment due to governacne and compliance reasons.
+IT-departments can use different, more efficient methods to set up compute clusters.
+We will discuss this is a later lab when we are talking about Azure ML in the Enterprise.
+For now, we are going to create the compute ourselves.
+This can be done easily via the portal or by running the following script.
+In this script we are going to create a standard `STANDARD_D3_V2` cluster with 4 nodes, called `hypercomputecpu`

+2. Run the file `infrastructure/create_cpu_compute.py`
     cpu_cluster_name = "hypercomputecpu"

-    # Verify that cluster does not exist already
-    try:
-        cpu_cluster = ComputeTarget(workspace=workspace, name=cpu_cluster_name)
-        print('Found existing cluster, use it.')
-    except ComputeTargetException:
+3. Inspect the compute cluster in the portal

+3. In the Estimator in `code/modeling/train_hyper_submit.py`, change the compute target Now that we have created the compute cluster, we can change out script to run from `local` compute to the newly created `hypercomputecpu`.

+    Take the name for your CPU cluster:

+    ```python
-        compute_config = AmlCompute.provisioning_configuration(vm_size='STANDARD_D3_V2',
+    cpu_cluster_name = "hypercomputecpu"
-                                                           max_nodes=4)
-        cpu_cluster = ComputeTarget.create(workspace, cpu_cluster_name,
-                                       compute_config)

-    cpu_cluster.wait_for_completion(show_output=True)
     ```

-3. In the Estimator, change the compute target
     Change the `'local'` compute target to:
     `compute_target=workspace.compute_targets[cpu_cluster_name]`

 4. Change the experiment name
-    ```
+    So we can keep track of this experiment, we are going to change the experiment name:

+    ```python
     # Define the ML experiment
     experiment = Experiment(workspace, "newsgroups_train_hypertune_cpu")
     ```

-5. Run the script `traindeep_submit.py`
+5. Run the script `train_hyper_submit.py`

 6. Go to the portal to inspect the run history

-Note: the correct code is already available in codeazureml in the script `explore\traindeep_submit_remote_cpu.py`.
-In here, all ready to use code is available for the entire workshop.
+Note: The completed code can be found [here](https://github.com/miquelladeboer/aml-mlops-workshop/blob/master/code_labs/modeling/train_hyper_submit_remote_cpu.py)

 #  Run the code on remote gpu cluster via Azure ML #
-To run the `traindeep.py` on remote compute, we need to alter the `traindeep_submit.py` file.
+To run the `traindeep.py` on remote compute, we need to alter the `train_hyper_submit.py` file.

-1. Add the required libraries from AzureML
-    ```
-    from azureml.core.compute import ComputeTarget, AmlCompute
-    from azureml.core.compute_target import ComputeTargetException
-    ```
-2. Create a compute target
 We are going to create a gpu compute target.
 In this turutial we choose from the NC-series.

 NC-series VMs are powered by the NVIDIA Tesla K80 card and the Intel Xeon E5-2690 v3 (Haswell) processor.
 Users can crunch through data faster by leveraging CUDA for energy exploration applications, crash simulations, ray traced rendering, deep learning, and more.
 The NC24r configuration provides a low latency, high-throughput network interface optimized for tightly coupled parallel computing workloads.

 We are going to use the `Standard_NC6`

+1. Open the file `infrastructure/create_cpu_compute.py`
+    In this file, we are going to create a cpu cluster.
+In most organizations, data scientist/ml engineers are not allowed to create their own compute.
+This is mostly done by the IT-deparment due to governacne and compliance reasons.
+IT-departments can use different, more efficient methods to set up compute clusters.
+We will discuss this is a later lab when we are talking about Azure ML in the Enterprise.
+For now, we are going to create the compute ourselves.
+This can be done easily via the portal or by running the following script.
+In this script we are going to create a standard `STANDARD_D3_V2` cluster with 4 nodes, called `hypercomputecpu`

+2. Run the file `infrastructure/create_gpu_compute_hyper.py`
+    cpu_cluster_name = "hypercomputegpu"

+3. Inspect the compute cluster in the portal

+3. In the Estimator in `code/modeling/train_hyper_submit.py`, change the compute target Now that we have created the compute cluster, we can change out script to run from `local` compute to the newly created `hypercomputegpu`.

+    Take the name for your GPU cluster:

+    ```python
+    gpu_cluster_name = "hypercomputegpu"
     ```
-    # Create compute target if not present
-    # Choose a name for your CPU cluster
-    gpu_cluster_name = "hypercomputecpu"

-    # Verify that cluster does not exist already
-    try:
-        gpu_cluster = ComputeTarget(workspace=workspace, name=gpu_cluster_name)
-        print('Found existing cluster, use it.')
-    except ComputeTargetException:
-        compute_config = AmlCompute.provisioning_configuration(vm_size='Standard_NC6',
-                                                           max_nodes=4)
-        gpu_cluster = ComputeTarget.create(workspace, gpu_cluster_name,
-                                       compute_config)

-    gpu_cluster.wait_for_completion(show_output=True)
-    ```

-3. In the Estimator, change the compute target
     Change the `'local'` compute target to:
     `compute_target=workspace.compute_targets[gpu_cluster_name]`

 4. Change the experiment name
-    ```
+    So we can keep track of this experiment, we are going to change the experiment name:

+    ```python
     # Define the ML experiment
     experiment = Experiment(workspace, "newsgroups_train_hypertune_gpu")
     ```

-5. Run the script `traindeep_submit.py`
+5. Run the script `train_hyper_submit.py`

 6. Go to the portal to inspect the run history

-Note: the correct code is already available in codeazureml in the script `explore\traindeep_submit_remote_gpu.py`.
-In here, all ready to use code is available for the entire workshop.
+Note: The completed code can be found [here](https://github.com/miquelladeboer/aml-mlops-workshop/blob/master/code_labs/modeling/train_hyper_submit_remote_gpu.py)